npmcdn-to-unpkg-bot/social-wall/README.md

 # social-wall
 A JavaScript / PHP Social Wall

-Version 1.11
+Version 1.2

 # What is Social-Wall
-social-wall is a... social wall plugin, which allows you to display your latest posts from differents social networks in a grid. social-wall uses JavaScript and PHP to retreive and analyze the different posts.
+social-wall is a... social wall plugin, which allows you to display your latest posts from differents social networks in a grid. social-wall uses JavaScript and PHP to retrieve and analyze the different posts.
 ## Socials networks supported
 * Facebook
 * Twitter